COMMENTS

 Plectranthias cruentus Gill & Roberts 2020 stained or spotted with blood, referring to bright-red markings on body in life

-Plectranthias elaine Heemstra & Randall 2009 in honor of Elaine Heemstra (wife of the senior author), for her “numerous and valuable contributions to the study of fishes by her beautiful and accurate paintings and drawings and her astute observations of these fascinating creatures” [a noun in apposition, without the matronymic “ae”]
+Plectranthias elaine Heemstra & Randall 2009 in honor of Elaine Heemstra (wife of the senior author), for her “numerous and valuable contributions to the study of fishes by her beautiful and accurate paintings and drawings and her astute observations of these fascinating creatures” [a noun in apposition, without the genitive “ae”]

 Plectranthias elongatus Wu, Randall & Chen 2011 named for elongate body relative to congeners